LocalBitcoins.com Review – Is It Scam or Legit?

 The exchange isn’t a traditional trading platform, so it doesn’t support derivates or futures trading, and doesn’t have margin trading, short selling, or any other option.

 LocalBitcoins sellers/buyers accept a variety of payment methods and here’s a list of the main ones:

 - Cash by mail

 Because Bitcoin isn’t like any other digital or physical goods that you can purchase online.
-It’s a form of money, and even more a form of somewhat untraceable money, so many credit card companies (i.e. PayPal) don’t insure Bitcoin exchanges that sell Bitcoins via credit card purchases.
+It’s a form of money, and even more, a form of somewhat untraceable money, so many credit card companies (i.e. PayPal) don’t ensure Bitcoin exchanges that sell Bitcoins via credit card purchases.

-You will usually get the best price for purchasing Bitcoins using a hard to reverse payment method such as wire transfers or cash deposits.
+You will usually get the best price for purchasing Bitcoins using a hard to reverse payment methods such as wire transfer or cash deposit.

 Ease of Use

 LocalBitcoins.com features a great design and provides well-outlined information.
 The entire website is easy to use and spot-on, and all the information needed is available in an instant and without any need to navigate to find it.

 The website is very fast, and the sign-up takes only 20 seconds.

 Security – Is LocalBitcoins safe?